 Made from non-GMO almonds and completely free of carrageenan, an emulsifier that can cause digestive upset in some people, this almond milk is pretty close to what you would make at home (but fortified).

-Whole Foods also sells its own store-brand unsweetened almond milk made from organic nuts.
+Dairy-free plant milk brand Moola supports non-profit microfinance organizations in impoverished countries, and is USDA Organic.
 Like the others on this list, it’s fortified and has less than one gram of sugar.

 Loading More Posts...